33themes/ttt-gallery/readme.txt

 This plugin uses the WP Gallery creator from the core and you can use any thumbnail size set up in the theme or by plugins.

-= Create a Gallery =
+## Create a Gallery

-After activate the plugin a new metabox will show under all Posts, Pages & CPTs.
-Just click in "Create gallery" button, then add the images you want from Media to our new gallery.
+After activate the plugin a new metabox it's shown at the bottom of all Posts, Pages & CPTs.
+Just click in "Create gallery" button, then add the images you want from the media uploader window to your new gallery.

-= How do I use the gallery.
-Shortcodes =
+## How to show and set up the gallery

+TTT Gallery uses shortcodes to display and configure the galleries.

 * Simple Shortcode

+`[tttgallery]`

-`[tttgallery]` Insert this shortcode into the editor, and that´s it, don´t need to use the Gallery ID or any other configuration.
-If you have more than one galleries use the same shortcode twice, the plugin handle the position of the galleries by the position they are in the metabox.
+Insert this shortcode into the editor, and that´s it, no more configurations.
+If you have more than one gallery you can use the same shortcode, the plugin handle the position of the galleries according to the position they are in the metabox.

-** **Parameters:**
-**id.**
-**template.**
-**thumbnail.**
-**position.**

-* Selected Gallery (by ID)
+* Select Gallery (by ID)

+`[tttgallery id="1"]`

-`[tttgallery id="1"]` If you have more than one galleries and wna to only use one of them in your post use the ID of the gallery and only one shortcode.
+If you have more than one gallery and you want to use just one of them in your post, use the ID of the gallery and only one shortcode.

 * Gallery Template